-Beginning October 1, 2012, any travel authorization that includes air travel must be approved and ticketed at least 72 hours in advance of the scheduled flight departure to avoid airline reservations from being cancelled.
-This new policy applies to domestic City Pair and non-contract government flights that are either booked through DTS or through a Commercial Travel Office (CTO).
+On October 1, 2013, the 72-hour auto cancellation policy will be expanded to apply to international flights.
+This policy is already in effect for domestic flights.
+All travel authorizations that include air travel must be approved and ticketed at least 72 hours in advance of the scheduled flight departure to avoid airline reservations from being cancelled.
+This policy applies to domestic and international City Pair and non-contract government flights that are either booked through DTS or through a Travel Management Center (TMC).

-Those travelers making travel plans at least 72 hours of departure must have their authorization approved and tickets issued within 24 hours of creation to avoid cancellation.
-If making plans within 24 hours of departure, authorizations must be approved and ticketed at least 6 hours prior to flight departure time to avoid cancellation.
+Those travelers making travel plans WITHIN 72 hours of departure must have their authorization approved and tickets issued within 24 hours of creation to avoid cancellation.
+If making plans WITHIN 24 hours of departure, authorizations must be approved and ticketed at least 6 hours prior to flight departure time to avoid cancellation.

-While the reservation may exist, it is not purchased (known as “ticketed”) until the Authorizing Official (AO) approves the travel authorization and the Commercial Travel Office (CTO) tickets the reservation.
+While a reservation may exist, it is not purchased (known as “ticketed”) until the Authorizing Official (AO) approves the travel authorization and the Travel Management Center (TMC) tickets the reservation.
 This means that if a travel authorization is not approved at least 72 hours in advance of travel, the traveler will arrive at the airport without a ticket or a reservation in the airline’s system.

 Monitoring the status of travel documents and ensuring that travel authorizations are approved is the best way to avoid unnecessary costs and stress associated with rebooking travel.

-- A new report titled “Pending Airline Cancellation Report” will be added to the DTS Report Scheduler.
-The report will provide a list of authorizations (containing airline reservations) that still need to be approved prior reservation cancellation.
+The "Pending Airline Cancellation Report" provides a list of all authorizations (containing both domestic and international airline reservations) that require review and/or approval prior to reservation cancellation.
+The purpose of this report is to identify those authorizations that are in jeopardy of having airline reservations cancelled.
 Users can generate the report based on a select number of hours (minimum selection 24 hours; maximum selection 150 hours), which is based on the flight departure date and time.